diegoptenorio/boilerplates/README.md

 </p>

 # About
-A collection of boilerplates helpful to me, and each one has a rock band name.
+A collection of boilerplates helpful to me.
+Each one has a rock band name. :metal:

 # Setup